 My grandfather, and then my father, died at 67.
 A hop and a skip from where I sit.
 Both from cancer.
 Best guess about my grandfather was granite dust.
 He was a stonecutter as a young man and turned pillars for government buildings all over Washington State.
 He didn’t smoke and had no history of cancer, so granite is the only guess the doctors had.
-The dust has bevels that are as microscopically sharp as a shark’s teeth and it’s the best that the doctors could come up with.
-They were flummoxed, but this was the 1980s and cancer treatment has come a long way since then.
+The dust is beveled like diamonds and is microscopically sharp as a shark’s tooth.
+It’s the best that the doctors could come up with in 1980.

 Living Well is the Goal

 We are far from figuring out aging though we are learning much.
 Exercise is essential.
 A good diet necessary.
 Good friends and healthy relationships help tremendously.
 The right genetics help but are not as necessary as we once thought.
 But living long is only half the calculation.
 I want to live well.
 I want to be engaged in life.
 To study and to learn.
 I want to race my Grand Daughter in her first 5k.
 And beat her.
 I want to watch my girl’s guitar recital.
 I want to hug my wife when the twins move to Paris to live out their dreams.
 Re to be a great artist and Madi to design clothes for pets.